 FOREWORD

-This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards after the draft Finalized by the Ear, Nose, Throat and Head & Neck Surgery (ENT - H&N) Instruments Sectional Committee had been approved by the Medical Equipment and Hospital Planning Division Council.
+This Indian Standard (Second Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Ear, Nose, Throat and Head & Neck Surgery (ENT - H&N) Instruments Sectional Committee had been approved by the Medical Equipment and Hospital Planning Division Council.

-This Standard was originally published in 2000.
-The (Second Revision) of this Standard has been methods brought out to align with updated references.
-And to bring the standard in line with the latest format of Indian Standards.
+This Standard was first published in 2000.
+This revision of this standard has been methods brought out to align with updated references and to bring the standard in line with the latest format of Indian Standards.

 The composition of the Committee responsible for formulation of this standard is given in Annex A.

 For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be same as that of the specified value in this standard.

+Indian Standard

+GARDINER BROWN’S PATTERN TUNING FORKS — SPECIFICATION

+( Second Revision )

 SCOPE